Skip to main content

 • results_format - sets the default result format

-Parameter NameTypeDescription (default value)
+Parameter nameTypeDescription (default value)

 timeoutnumberMaximum request timeout in seconds (60)

-max_sizenumberMaximum size of the result file (1 * 1024 * 1024)
+max_sizenumberMaximum result file size (1 * 1024 * 1024)

 proxybannedcleanupnumberProxy ban time in seconds (600)